Editor (MVP)

 4. Save level to e.g. demo_level.vge.json.

-5. Push to engine to hot-reload that file in the running engine.
+5. Push to engine to save and apply/reload the level.

 Level file format